Karin Spaink: Scientology litigation against Spaink and XS4ALL

 Court costs were divided equally between parties.
 In the Netherlands these usually run into (only) thousands of guilders; contrast this with the hundreds of thousands of dollars that American Scientology adversaries had to pay after losing their own, US-based court cases.
 This may be an indication of why Spaink can still fight the church, and why it is claimed by Scientology critics that the barrage of lawsuits brought on by the church is not making use of a legal right, but a form of harassment (barratry).

 The Church of Scientology appealed this decision.
 A court date was originally planned for September 2002, but was postponed several times.
-Finally in September 2003, the court decided in favor of Spaink and the internet service providers on all points, including the below-mentioned decision on links.
+Finally in September 2003, the court decided in favor of Spaink and the internet service providers on all points.
 The three judges found that Spaink and the providers might indeed have broken Dutch copyright law; quotation is not allowed of works that have not been previously published, and whether or not the release as evidence in a US court case counts as 'publication' was considered dubious.
 However, the judges felt that they did not have to rule on this subject, because European law states that quotation is legal in cases where the quotation serves a higher goal.
 The court held it proven that Scientology is an organisation that tries to undermine democracy, and ruled that Spaink had the right to quote the Church in her exposé.

 The Church appealed again, this time to the Supreme Court of Netherlands.
 In July 2005, a few days before the court was expected to rule, Scientology withdrew the appeal.
 The Supreme Court dismissed Scientology's claims while accepting Scientology's withdrawal.
 As a consequence of this withdrawal, Scientology has no possibility to appeal to the European Court, because this is only possible when all legal means on country level have been exhausted.
 The verdict of the appeal court stands, but the Supreme Court did not add an evaluation of its own.